Build data aggregation with StreamX

 Our example StreamX Mesh is set up to combine data from several independent sources (products information from PIM, prices from internal system, reviews from FMS) into a new merged entity.
 The computed data feeds the StreamX Rendering Engine, which generates target pages.

-1. Open the terminal and navigate to build-data-aggregation-tutorial inside the cloned project directory.
+1. Open the terminal and go to build-data-aggregation-tutorial inside the cloned project directory.

 streamx run